 Blockchain Applications and Use Cases

-Blockchain originally started out as a way to safeguard digital records with tamper-proof technology.
-Since its induction into the mainstream alongside Bitcoin’s debut, the data management protocol has expanded beyond DeFi into its various industries across a wide-range of applications
+Blockchain originally started as a way to safeguard digital records with tamper-proof technology.
+Since its induction into the mainstream alongside Bitcoin’s debut, the data management protocol has expanded beyond DeFi into its various industries across a wide range of applications.

 Banking

 For banks, blockchain makes it easier to trade currencies, secure loans and process payments.
-This tech acts as a single-layer, source-of-truth that’s designed to track every transaction ever made by its users.
-This immutability protects against fraud in banking, leading to faster settlement times, and provides a built-in monitor for money laundering.
+This tech acts as a single-layer, source of truth that’s designed to track every transaction ever made by its users.
+This immutability protects against fraud in banking to reduce settlement times and provides a built-in monitor for money laundering.
 Banks also benefit from faster cross-border transactions at reduced costs and high-security data encryption.

 Smart Contracts